Bankers dying too young

 ZeroHedge keeps a track of on-going banker deaths (36 deaths in 2014)

 Many of the deaths on the ZeroHedge list are suicide, and there is without a doubt a strong correlation between unhealthy living and proper brain and decision-making capabilities.
-If the stressful times are not managed well this can, unfortunately, result in the decision totakeones own life.

-Many of the deaths on the ZeroHedge list are suicide, and there is without a doubt a strong correlation between unhealthy living and proper brain and decision-making capabilities.
-If the stressful times are not managed well this can, unfortunately, result in the decision totakeones own life.
+If the stressful times are not managed well this can, unfortunately, result in the decision to take one's own life.

 Why Are So Many Bankers Committing Suicide?
 By ZeroHedge

-As a banking analyst or entry level finance professional, y ou are more valuable then you realize you are.
+As a banking analyst or entry level finance professional, you are more valuable then you realize you are.
 You are often the engine of the bank, without you, the deal flow would stop - no content create = no deal.
 All those PowerPoint decks are really the only tangible output from investment bankers.
 Always keep this in mind as you request the appropriate work-life balance and the appropriately staffed deal teams.

 WSJ article about health and banking- Yes, there is an inverse correlation.